-IFRS profit for long-term business broadly reflects the aggregate of results on a traditional accounting basis.
-By contrast, EEV is a way of measuring the value of the in-force life insurance business.
+IFRS profit for insurance contracts largely reflects the level of services provided for a given period.
+Unearned future profits expected on those same insurance contracts are contained in a separate liability called the contractual service margin.
+These future profits have been derived on a risk neutral basis, namely without allowing for the real world investment return that will be earned on the assets held.
+By contrast, EEV reflects all future profits, with no equivalent liability to the contractual service margin, but values those profits on a risk adjusted real world basis, namely allowing for the future investment returns that are expected to be earned by the assets held but uses a higher discount rate that allows for the uncertainties in these cash flows.
 The value of future new business is excluded from the embedded value.
 The EEV Principles provide consistent definitions of the components of EEV, a framework for setting assumptions and an approach to the underlying methodology and disclosures.
-The EEV principles were designed to provide guidance and common principles that could be understood by both users and preparers alongside prescribing a minimum level of disclosures to enable users to understand an entity's methodology, assumptions and key judgments as well as the sensitivity of an entity's EEV to key assumptions.
+The EEV Principles were designed to provide guidance and common principles that could be understood by both users and preparers alongside prescribing a minimum level of disclosures to enable users to understand an entity's methodology, assumptions and key judgements as well as the sensitivity of an entity's EEV to key assumptions.
 Results prepared under the EEV Principles represent the present value of the shareholders' interest in the post-tax future profits (generally on a local statutory basis) expected to arise from the current book of long-term business, after sufficient allowance has been made for the aggregate risks in the business.
 The shareholders' interest in the Group's long-term business is the sum of the shareholders' total net worth and the value of in-force business.
-The Group's EEV has been prepared in accordance with the relevant regulatory regimes in place at 30 June 2022.
-This includes adoption of the new Hong Kong Risk-based Capital Regime with effect from 1 January 2022 as described further below and in note 7.

 For the purposes of preparing EEV results, insurance joint ventures and associates are included at the Group's proportionate share of their embedded value and not at their market value.
 Asset management and other non-insurance subsidiaries, joint ventures and associates are included in the EEV results at the Group's proportionate share of IFRS shareholders' equity, with central Group debt shown on a market value basis.
-Post the demerger of the Group's US operations (Jackson) in September 2021, the Group's retained interest in Jackson has been included at its fair value within other (central) operations.
-This is equivalent to its value within the Group's IFRS financial results.
 Further information is contained in note 4.